Summer Outdoor Adventure Retreat (SOAR)

 Level of Remoteness: Level 3

-This is a backcountry trip.
+This is a backcountry trip; we will be headed into wilderness.
 Sleeping arrangements will be in tents and access to vehicles/roads is extremely limited or difficult to arrange.
 There is no access to showers, running water, or toilets.
 Pit toilets may be available at evening campsites.
 There is no access to electrical outlets to charge electronics and cell phone coverage is very unreliable or non-existent.

 Type of Registration: First come, first serve (More spots may become available.
 If spots are filled, you are encouraged to join the waitlist.
 We will notify you of open spots.)